 Here is the thing that nobody really says to you:

 Placements?
 Yeah, obviously it matters—a lot, actually.
 But let’s not act like the sky’s falling.
 Seriously, life goes on.
 Your first job is not the final boss battle in the game of life.
-Your future is not being permanently marked on your head, based on how much CTC is being offered to you by a company!
+Your future is not being permanently marked on your head based on how much CTC is being offered to you by a company!
 Just chill for a minute here.
-So what matters more is the ability to learn things, do things, experiment and not burnout too!
+So what matters more is the ability to learn things, do things, experiment, and not burn out too!

-You receive a 3 LPA?
+You received a 3 LPA?
 Great!
 You happened to work your way into a 30 LPA; great!
 At the end of the day, it is just the first act, not the entire play.
 Trust me; you haven’t even gotten to the plot twist yet.